Davis, Brown, Koehn, Shors & Roberts is one of Iowa's largest law firms with a rich tradition of legal service to clients.

 - The firm's opened its third location in Ames, Iowa in December 2011.
 The Ames Office is located at 2605 Northridge Pkwy. in the Village of Somerset.

-- In 2012, the firm opened a four office in Emmetsburg, Iowa.
+- In 2012, the firm opened a fourth office in Emmetsburg, Iowa.
 Located at 2214 Main Street in Emmetsburg, Iowa, the office is staffed by Sean Solberg, patent attorney.